CLARIAH/pure3dx/README.md

 Not everything that we had in mind has been implemented so far.
 There is much room for improvements and further development:

-*   The layout of the authoring app is unpolished and primitive.
-It should look more like the layout of the publishing app.
+*   The layout of the authoring app is unpolished and very different from the layout of the published editions.

-*   The handling of metadata is not sophisticated: just a few Dublin Core fields with unconstrained content.
+*   The handling of metadata is not sophisticated: just a few Dublin Core fields, most with unconstrained content, and some with controlled vocabularies.

 *   Search has not been implemented, not in the authoring app and not in the publishing app.

-*   Pre-flight checks for publication are basic: checks for broken links and unreferenced files.
-It should also check for completeness of metadata.
+*   Pre-flight checks for publication are basic: checks for broken links and unreferenced files and presence of metadata.
+More checks, especially on the metadata, would be helpful.

 *   No attempt for persistent identifiers has been made; we do have stable urls for published editions: `https://editions.pure3d.eu/project/p/edition/e` where `p` and